Who Was Juan Ponce de León?

 But hearing persistent reports of gold on nearby Puerto Rico, in 1508 the Spanish crown officially sent Ponce de León to explore the island.
 (Some accounts speculate his ambitions may have led him to unofficially explore the area two years earlier.)
 He took 50 soldiers and a single ship, settling near what is now San Juan.
 A year later, he returned to Hispaniola, having found much gold and opportunity.
 The expedition was deemed a success, and he was named governor of Puerto Rico.

 Encouraged by his profits, the Spanish crown instructed Ponce de León to continue settlement of the island and step up gold-mining efforts.
 He soon returned to Puerto Rico, bringing his wife and children.
-As he did on Hispaniola, Ponce de León established a successful settlement by using a large number of slaves as labor.
+As he did on Hispaniola, Ponce de León established a successful settlement by using a large number of enslaved people as labor.
 Although some historical accounts make mention of his relatively nonviolent treatment of the native population, the overall effect of enslaving Tainos and the introduction of diseases like smallpox and measles was disastrous to the native population.

 But despite his gains on the island, in 1509 a struggle between the son of Christopher Columbus and the Spanish crown resulted in Ponce de León losing his governorship of Puerto Rico.

 The Fountain of Youth and the Naming of Florida